-1 Introduction
+1. Introduction

-1.1.
-This document is the Fraud and Corruption Prevention Strategy of the Department of Public Works Roads and Transport (DPWRT) and is intended to meet specific requirements of the PFMA as part of a prioritised risk.
-This Strategy is based on the Prevention and Combating of Corrupt Activities Act (act 12 of 2004).
-The Strategy will continuously evolve as the Department makes changes and improvements in its drive to promote ethics, manage fraud risk and preventing it from realizing.
+1.1 This document is the Fraud and Corruption Prevention strategy for the Department of Public Works, Roads & transport (DPWRT) and is intended to meet specific requirements of the PFMA as part of a prioritised risk.
+This strategy is based on the prevention and combating of corrupt activities (Act 12 of 2004).
+The strategy will continuously evolve as the Department make changes and improvements in its drive to promote ethics, manage fraud risk and preventing it from realizing.